cmu-sei/gamebrain/README.md

 #### `team_map`

-The team mapping is for Gamebrain internal use only, and should not be used in any state JSON.
+The team mapping is for Gamebrain internal use only when a team is first created.
+This is a deprecated value and should be provided in the initial JSON as an empty dictionary.
+This will be removed in a future version.

 #### `team_initial_state`